Feyerabend/vm/vm1/README.md

 There are other ways of building virtual machines, one such is the register machine.
 Instead of a stack it relies in main on registers: https://en.wikipedia.org/wiki/Register_machine.
-See also [REGVM.md](/REGVM.md).
 In the following we will not focus further on register machines, but keep to stack machines for simplicity.

 It might look odd with first pushing two numbers on stack then have an operation on them after.
 Instead of "5 + 9" most of us